localpreservation/neighborhoods/_pages/how-to-look-at-your-neighborhood.md

 ---
+title: "How to Look at Your Neighborhood"
 layout: single
-title: How to Look at Your Neighborhood
+sitemap: false
 permalink: /how-to-look/
 ---